 Commercial Property Values by Address

-To do so, simply enter the exact address of the property you’re looking to find in the top of the property search page.
+To do so, simply enter the exact address of the property you’re looking to find at the top of the property search page

 When the address appears in the dropdown, you can click it, to which you’ll be brought directly that property’s profile.

 Commercial Property Values by Zip Code